fgm/filog/README.md

 Format note
 -----------

-- Whatever processors are enabled, the `Logger.log()` method adds a millisecond-level timestamp to each context, under the `timestamp.log` key.
+- Whatever the enabled processors, the `Logger.log()` method adds a millisecond-level timestamp to each context, under the `timestamp.log` key.
-- Senders design to exit the system, like the MongoDB sender, or a syslog or logstash sender, are expected to add another millisecond-level timestamp, under the `timestamp.store` key.
+- Senders designed to exit the system, like the MongoDB sender, or a syslog or logstash Beats forwarder, are expected to add another millisecond-level timestamp, under the `timestamp.store` key.

 These two timestamps are here to alleviate any issue resulting from a clock difference between clients and servers.

 Any sender can add extra keys to the context, under the `timestamp` main key, to enable timing diagnostics.